-"Days" shall mean District business days, unless otherwise noted.
+"Days" shall mean District business days in accordance with the complainant's work calendar.
 In calculating time lines under this policy, the day a document is filed is "day zero."
 The following business day is "day one."

 Representative

 "Representative" shall mean any person who or an organization that does not claim the right to strike and is designated by the employee to represent him or her in the complaint process.